-Outside her fiction, Hazel has written feature articles for publications including TIME, Salon, Irish Times, Writer’s Digest, and the Huffington Post.
-She has completed two US book tours and has extensive media experience in the US, UK and Ireland, including appearances on RTE’s Ryan Tubridy Show, TV3’s Elaine, and the BBC World Service.
-She is a popular speaker at literary festivals, sharing her love of historical fiction at the Romantic Novelists’ Association, Historical Novelist’s Society, Kildare Readers’ Festival, Waterford Writers’ Festival and the Dublin International Literary Festival, among others.
-She has also taught creative writing at a number of schools.
+Hazel has written extensively for publications on both sides of the Atlantic, including TIME Magazine, The Irish Times, Writer’s Digest, Salon and the Huffington Post.
+Her media appearances include The Ryan Tubridy Show, The Pat Kenny Show, Elaine, and the BBC World Service.
+She is a popular speaker at literary festivals, and has also taught creative writing at a number of schools.

 Before stretching her literary wings in 2009, Hazel was a Training and Development Manager for professional services firms in London, Sydney and Dublin.
 Her claim to fame is John Cleese tweeting how much his wife loved Hazel’s book.